denironyx/tidycountries/README.md

 ## Why tidycountries:
 The world is a diverse and complex place, and having reliable and accessible country-level data is crucial for many analyses.
 Whether you're working on a global research project, developing a visualization, or simply need to query country data for your application, `tidycountries` aims to simplify these tasks.
-By providing country data in a tidy format compatible with the `tidyverse` ecosystem, `tidycountries` allows users to seamlessly integrate and manipulate country data.
+By providing country data in a tidy format compatible with the `tidyverse` ecosystem, `tidycountries` allows users to seamlessly integrate and manipulate country level data for over 150+ countries.

 ## Installation